ernieIzde8ski/ratbot/README.md

 # ratbot

-Official source code for ratbot by ernieIzde8ski; contributions also made by myerfire, entire README.md format stolen from Armenium
+Official source code for ratbot by ernieIzde8ski; contributions also made by myerfire

 ## Support